School of Science, Engineering and Environment

 Software systems are an integral part of modern society.
 Embedded in all aspects of daily life, including commerce, industry, healthcare and communication, the pace of change and innovation in this field is rapid.
 Organisations of all sizes need talented people who can create software systems that are usable, robust and maintainable.

-Our industry-designed software engineering course, accredited by the British Computer Society, the chartered institute of IT, will equip you with advanced computing knowledge and a hands-on ethos, so you graduate ready to build a successful and lucrative career in programming and software.
+Our industry-designed BSc Software Engineering degree course, accredited by the British Computer Society, the chartered institute of IT, will equip you with advanced computing knowledge and a hands-on ethos, so you graduate ready to build a successful and lucrative career in programming and software.

 The University of Salford is a leading regional study centre for computer science - and a great place for you to further your software engineering journey.
 We are excited to be part of the GM Cyber Foundry, the Greater Manchester city region's blueprint to be a global leader in cyber and digital research and intelligence.